blog

 • Cancellation Policies: The cancellation policy might be stricter than usual, potentially causing problems if there are changes in the tournament's schedule or if a participant falls sick, gets injured, and cannot attend.

-Pro Tip: By using a reputable housing company, or using EventPipe to negotiate directly with hotels, you can mitigate these types of issues and end up getting policies and rates that are more beneficial to the event producer and to the guests.
+Pro tip: By using a reputable housing company, or using EventPipe to negotiate directly with hotels, you can mitigate these types of issues and end up getting policies and rates that are more beneficial to the event producer and to the guests.

-More About Stay to Play
+More About Stay-to-Play

 Source

-Exemptions from Stay to Play policies will vary by tournament but here are a few ways a team or participant can be exempt from the Stay to Play policy:
+Exemptions from Stay-to-Play policies will vary by tournament but here are a few ways a team or participant can be exempt from the Stay-to-Play policy:

 • Special Accommodations: An exemption may be granted if a participant or guest needs special accommodations for disabilities, impairments, or medical conditions.
 For example, a participant might need to bring their service dog to the event and will require a pet-friendly hotel to stay in for the event.

-The Bottom Line on Stay to Play
+The Bottom Line on Stay-to-Play

 As an event organizer or housing company, no matter what you choose, you can make your tournament housing smoother with EventPipe.
 EventPipe’s end-to-end event housing solution means taking control of your event housing has never been easier.